 Verified to not collect or share data

-Best VPNs to Protect Yourself on Airbnb WiFi in 2024
+Best VPNs To Protect Your Data on Airbnb WiFi in 2025

 1. ExpressVPN — Military-grade encryption and obfuscation make it almost impossible for hackers to get their hands on your data while you use the WiFi at an Airbnb.

-2. CyberGhost — Set the VPN to connect automatically for any new network, so that you never use Airbnb WiFi unprotected.
+2. CyberGhost — A user-friendly VPN you can configure to connect automatically so that you never use Airbnb WiFi unprotected.

-3. Private Internet Access — The built-in Block Content feature prevents malicious links from compromising the security of your WiFi connection.
+3. Private Internet Access — The built-in MACE feature prevents malicious IP trackers from compromising the security of your Airbnb WiFi.

 Editor's Note: We value our relationship with our readers, and we strive to earn your trust through transparency and integrity.
 We are in the same ownership group as some of the industry-leading products reviewed on this site: Intego, Cyberghost, ExpressVPN, and Private Internet Access.
 However, this does not affect our review process, as we adhere to a strict testing methodology.